Prostheses for Veterans

 Veterans who lose limbs after they leave the military or during an accident not related to the military do not qualify.

 Ottobock are constantly improving and redeveloping its limb solutions, much like other devices such as phones and audio technology.
 Warranties on products such as Genium and Genium X3 only last for 6 years, so if you were fitted in 2012/2013, your device will be approaching the end of its warranty period.
 As a result, any faults are no longer covered so it is advised to upgrade to a newer model.
+Don’t forget when upgrading your Genium or Genium X3 ask if you can also upgrade to the new Empower ankle or one of the new Taleo or Triton feet.
+We think you deserve the best!

 For those clinicians out there reading this – the Panel no longer requires servicing quotations for Genium or Genium X3 knee units that are outside their 6 year warranty.
 Instead, they have been offering a direct replacement or upgrade where appropriate.
 This goes a long way at reducing visits of attendance and financial burdens on local Trusts and the VPP.